Cordeltadigital/react-forms/README.md

 }
 ```

-The `onClick` handler passed to the `Submit` component will also be triggered when the `enter` key is pressed while form
+The `onSubmit` handler passed to the `Submit` component will also be triggered when the `enter` key is pressed while
-elements are active.
+form elements are active.

-If a promise is returned from the `onClick` handler, the button is disabled and a simple SVG spinner is displayed until
+If a promise is returned from the `onSubmit` handler, the button is disabled and a simple SVG spinner is displayed until
 the promise resolves or rejects.

 ## Styling